 The bummers: This machine can be difficult to set-up (especially on mac) and requires Brother brand labels (expensive).
 However, there is lots of info available online to help you get going and the labels will still save you a ton of money over using ink!
 So if the WiFi connectivity and all-around print quality appeal to you then pick this one up today!

 The Best Commercial Thermal Shipping Label Printer

 While it’s not inspiring looking, I had to include this printer on the list because it is the best selling commercial label printer in the world.
-Maybe the reason that it’s so unremarkable is simply because it does one job and it does it very well.
+Maybe the reason that it’s so unremarkable is simply that it does one job and it does it very well.

 This is a set-it-and-forget-it type of printer that is the most dependable options available.
 When I was in high school I worked at a warehouse with four shipping stations and each one had a Zebra GK420d.
 We did absolutely no maintenance to them (not even cleaning) and never had a single issue for the years I worked there.
 And we were sending out more than 200 packages a day.

 So if you need something that will quietly do its job for the next decade or more, get this printer.
 It’s more expensive than the other printers on this list but it’s also the one most suited to true commercial use (as opposed to home use).
 Is it the best shipping label printer?
 Maybe.
 If it fits the bill, then yes!
 Get it!